pantheon-systems/documentation/source/partials/wp-login-attacks.md

 ### Change the wp-login.php Path

-Use a plugin like [WPS Hide Login](https://wordpress.org/plugins/wps-hide-login/) to change the login path from `wp-login.php` to any path you choose such as `/login` or `/admin`.
+Use a plugin like [WPS Hide Login](https://wordpress.org/plugins/wps-hide-login/) to change the login path from `wp-login.php` to any path you choose, such as `/login` or `/admin`.
 Then [redirect](/advanced-redirects#redirect-one-path-to-another) all traffic from `wp-login.php` to the homepage or to another page like a `404`.

 ### Enforce Complex Passwords